 YES, our water meets all of EPA’s Health Standards.
-In 2015, we conducted 11,438 tests for contaminants that may be found in drinking water.
-As you’ll see in the Water Quality Data chart, we only detected 10 of these contaminants, and found all of those at safe levels.
+In 2016, we conducted at least 7,437 analysis for contaminants that may be found in drinking water.
+As you’ll see in the Water Quality Data chart, we only detected 11 of these contaminants, and found all of those at safe levels.
 For Quality Control purposes the Water Treatment Plant is manned around the clock.

 What is the source of my drinking water?

 Your water, which is surface water, comes from the Center Hill Lake (Mine Lick Creek).
 The sources of drinking water (both tap and bottled) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

 Contaminants that may be present in source water:

 - Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

 - Inorganic contaminants, such as salts and metals, which can be naturally–occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming.

 - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and septic systems

 - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.